-Granted, the coasters don't come close to breaking any records, and the rides are mostly off-the-shelf models (although there is a nifty log flume ride and a fun shoot-em-up dark ride).
+Granted, the coasters don't come close to breaking any records, and the rides are fairly standard (although there is a nifty log flume ride and a fun shoot-em-up dark ride).
 But the rides offer plenty of fun.
 And I don't know about you, but I'll take a spin on a Ferris wheel over a spree in Macy's any day.
-Speaking of Macy's, while hanging around the entrance to the department store, it's pretty weird to hear riders screaming and feel the floor rumbling from the coaster from the nearby park.
+Speaking of Macy's, while hanging around the entrance to the department store, it's pretty weird to hear riders screaming and feel the floor rumbling from the coaster at the nearby park.

 Because it's indoors, the park is open year-round whenever the mall is open, which is pretty much all the time.

 Nickelodeon Universe is inside the Mall of America in Bloomington, Minnesota (near Minneapolis).
 The mall is located at the intersection of I-494 and Highway 77.
 It is about 15 minutes from both downtown Minneapolis and downtown St. Paul and a few minutes from Minneapolis/St. Paul International Airport.